 I don’t understand / can’t meet gauge / tension

 This is a big one.
-But once you realize gauge / tension (used interchangeably) is just a unit of measure it will become easier.
+But once you realise gauge / tension (used interchangeably) is just a unit of measure it will become easier.
 Tension can vary with how you sit, your mood, or even what you’re watching on Netflix.
 It will always be a potential wildcard.
 When you start out, choose patterns which are loose fitting or more forgiving of gauge variation.
-Recognize what your crochet style is (tight, loose, short / tall stitches) and you will be able to adjust patterns to match.
+Recognise what your crochet style is (tight, loose, short / tall stitches) and you will be able to adjust patterns to match.

 ....and make the sweater